 There are many different signs that a dog has anxiety.
 Some, however, may be caused by other issues and should be thoroughly evaluated.
 Always remember that if you suspect a significant problem to see your vet.
 Dogs are just like people in that they need to see their doctor regularly to ensure they stay healthy and happy.

-Many people think that a dog that is aggressive is mean, but that could not be more true.
+Many people think that a dog that is aggressive is mean, but that could not be further from the truth.
 Dogs that show aggressive behavior are much more likely to be fearful causing a flight or fight response.
 If they have no way to escape, they will become aggressive as a natural instinct to save themselves.

 Pottying in the House